MKM12345/xSim-Duo/README.md

 # xSim-Duo: Warrior vs Mage
 ![image](https://github.com/MKM12345/xSim-Duo/assets/120132998/db02a8fa-82f6-41aa-a3d1-afb83369a648)

-Welcome to **xSim-Duo**, an exciting player vs player (PvP) battle game where two powerful characters, a Warrior and a Mage, clash in epic combat!
+Welcome to **xSim-Duo**!
+Developed in Pygame, this is an exciting player vs player (PvP) battle game where two powerful characters, a Warrior and a Mage, clash in epic combat!
 Choose your side and engage in intense battles with your opponent to prove who is the ultimate champion.

 ## Table of Contents
 - [Introduction](#introduction)